-If the actual amounts paid on the given savings contract within 12 months of concluding the contract total at least 80% of the expected amount of payments, then the Company pays a commission bonus to the Kft. in line with the prevailing contract.
+If the ratio of expected to completed payments for a given savings contract is at least 80% over the 12 months from the start of the saving (from receipt of the first monthly savings payment), then the Company pays the commission bonus detailed in the prevailing contract to the Kft.
+The month containing the savings start date is also included in the period considered, i.e. 13 months are taken into account.
 If this ratio falls short of 30%, then the contract commission previously paid and the bonus commission are reversed by the Company, and the provision to be recorded is reduced by the expected amount of this reversal of bonus commission.